-Aiming to simplify Luxembourg's minimum net worth tax regime, the First Draft Law proposes new minimum NWT brackets.
+With the aim to simplify Luxembourg's minimum net worth tax regime, the First Draft Law proposes new minimum NWT brackets.
 Under the proposed changes, the minimum NWT is now capped at EUR 4,815 (down from the existing maximum cap of EUR 32,100).